MoopsLC/ploc/README.md

 Count lines of code based on a pattern.

-Everyone know that lines of code are the most important measure of, well pretty much anything having to do with software.
+Everyone knows that lines of code are the most important measure of, well pretty much anything having to do with software.
 More is more!
 Gamify programming!
 Numbers!
 Let's count them!